 Keywords:

-Enset is an important food crop produced in Ethiopia with great role in food security especially for southern and south western parts of the country.
-However its production has been threatened by a devastating bacterial disease caused by Xanthomonas campestris pv. musacearum.
-Field surveys in in Gedio Zone, and pot experiment at Dilla University were conducted in 2018/2019 cropping season.
-A total of 90 enset farms were observed at about 5km apart.
-Observation for disease symptom in farms was performed with a simple random sampling technique in a diagonal fashion in a sampling area of (10m*10m).
-Numbers of infected and disease free enset plants in each sample were recorded.
-The result showed that 65 % of enset farms were infected with the disease with mean incidence of 34.96%.
-Twenty Enset landraces collected from Gedeo zone were evaluated their reaction to Enset bacterial wilt through artificial inoculation.
-The experiment was laid out in Randomized Complete Design with twenty treatments in three replications.
-Except Maziya, all enset landraces showed wilt symptom but at varying levels of the disease incidence during the first 35 days after inoculation.
-Maziya was resistant, enset landraces; Ganticho, Torame, Filila, Ado, Werabesa, Mindame, and Gakira were moderately resistance.
-Therefore, the resistant and tolerant Landraces should be multiplied, demonstrated and incorporated in the farming practice.
-But these should be further evaluated for a large number of Xcm isolates under both pot experiment and on the field condition.
+Enset is an important food crop produced in Ethiopia with a great role in food security especially for millions of people living in the southern and southwestern parts of the country.
+However, its production has been threatened by a devastating bacterial disease caused by Xanthomonas campestris pv. musacearum.
+Field surveys in Gedio Zone and a pot experiment at Dilla University were conducted during the 2018/2019 cropping season.
+A total of 90 enset farms were observed at about 5 km apart.
+Observations of disease symptoms on farms were performed using a simple random sampling technique in a diagonal fashion within a sampling area of 10 m × 10 m.
+Numbers of infected and disease-free enset plants in each sample were recorded.
+The results showed that 65% of enset farms were infected with the disease, with a mean incidence of 34.96%.
+Twenty Enset landraces collected from Gedeo zone were evaluated for their reaction to Enset bacterial wilt through artificial inoculation.
+The experiment was laid out in a Randomized Complete Design with twenty treatments assigned to experimental units in three replications.
+Except Maziya, all enset landraces showed wilt symptoms but at varying levels of the disease incidence during the first 35 days after inoculation.
+Maziya was a resistant enset landrace while Ganticho, Torame, Filila, Ado, Werabesa, Mindame, and Gakira were moderately resistant.
+Therefore, the resistant and tolerant landraces should be multiplied, demonstrated, and incorporated into farming practices.
+However, these should be further evaluated for a large number of Xcm isolates under both pot experiments and field conditions.

 Published